IBM-Blockchain/blockchain-vscode-extension/client/tutorials/ibm-blockchain-platform-vscode-smart-contract/local-dev.md

 4. You will the be asked to set the transient data for the transaction.
 Don't worry about that for now we will cover it in a later tutorial.
 For now just hit `Enter`.

+> **Pro Tip:** Arguments are submitted as JSON, so make sure you type the inputs exactly as shown, so that you're submitting an array of 2 strings as required by this transaction!

 > Command Palette alternative: `IBM Blockchain Platform: Submit Transaction`.

 5. Next, submit `updateMyAsset` in a similar way.
 This time, for the arguments, provide the same key and a different value e.g. `["001", "a tremendously delicious asset"]`.
 So, now the value of key 001 on our ledger should be "a tremendously delicious asset".
 Lets check that by reading the value back...